 Lenders will usually lend against a property with two kitchens IF both kitchens have permits.

-If one of the kitchens is not permitted (also known as unwarranted), lenders will usually not lend against the property, primarily b/c the extra kitchen represents a health and safety risk.
+If one of the kitchens is not permitted (also known as unwarranted), lenders will usually not lend against the property, primarily because the extra kitchen represents a health and safety risk.

 REMOVE THE STOVE

-Lenders will also usually lend against properties with unpermitted garage conversions (into a bedroom for example) if the appraiser notes that “the cost to convert it back to a garage is minimal.”
-Note that if the garage is converted into a full kitchen, however, the kitchen will need to be permitted to ensure there are no health and safety risks.
+Lenders will also usually lend against properties with unpermitted garage conversions (into a bedroom, for example) if the appraiser notes that “the cost to convert it back to a garage is minimal.”
+Note that if the garage is converted into a full kitchen, however, the kitchen will need to be permitted to ensure no health and safety risks.

-Many CPAs are reluctant to provide letters or info of any type to lenders b/c of the increased liability after the 2008 meltdown.
+Many CPAs are reluctant to provide letters or info of any type to lenders because of the increased liability after the 2008 meltdown.

-Fortunately, some CPAs are more than willing to help and this willingness often makes or breaks transactions.
-Borrowers with complex income situations need to make sure their CPA is willing to help.
+Fortunately, some CPAs are more than willing to help, and this willingness often makes or breaks transactions.
+Borrowers with complex income situations need to ensure their CPA is willing to help.